kathrynle20/blog/src/content/post/books/make_friends_influence_people.md

 ## How to Make Friends

 ### Be Genuinely Interested in People
-People love to talk about themselves.
-Being interested in other people instead of trying to be interesting may be more effective.
+Be interested in other people instead of trying to be interesting to people.
+“If we want to make friends, let’s put ourselves out to do things for other people—things that require time, energy, unselfishness and thoughtfulness,” writes Carnegie.
+Being interested in what people have to say and being thoughtful of other people's needs can affect people in meaningful ways.

 ### Smile
 This creates a great first impression and can bring a spark of happiness to those around you.